darsain/fs-extended/README.md

 ### fs.listAll(dir, [options], [callback]);

-List all items inside a directory.
-Supports filtering and recursive listing.
+List all directories and files inside a directory.

 - **dir** `String` Path to a directory.
 - **[options]** `Object` Object with options: